Mu-L/ebook2audiobook/README.md

 docker pull athomasson2/ebook2audiobook:latest # For Pre-build docker images
 ```

+## Your own Ebook2Audiobook customization
+You are free to modify libs/conf.py to add or remove the settings you wish.
+If you plan to do it just make
+a copy of the original conf.py so on each ebook2audiobook update you will backup your modified conf.py and put
+back the original one.
+You must plan the same process for models.py.
+If you wish to make your own custom model
+as an official ebook2audiobook fine tuned model so please contact us and we'll ad it to the models.py list.

 ## Reverting to older Versions
 Releases can be found -> [here](https://github.com/DrewThomasson/ebook2audiobook/releases)